Everest Base Camp Trekking cost and Itinerary

 The location along the Everest Base Camp

 The hike to Everest Base Camp passes through beautiful locations throughout the journey.
 The journey begins as you fly to Lukla.
 Lukla, at an elevation of 2840m, is the first location on your trek to Everest.
-After getting Lukla, you’ll reach Phakding at an elevation of 2610m.
+After getting to Lukla, you’ll reach Phakding at an elevation of 2610m.

 Getting to Everest Base Camp